qupath/qupath-docs/docs/tutorials/multiplex_analysis.md

 #### Option #1.
 Simple thresholding

-QuPath v0.2.0 introduces a new command, {menuselection}`Classify --> Object classification --> Create single measurement classifier`.
+QuPath v0.2.0 introduced a new command, {menuselection}`Classify --> Object classification --> Create single measurement classifier`.
 This gives us a quick way to classify based on the value of one measurement.

 As usual, you can consider the options in the dialog box in order from top to bottom, and hover the cursor over each for a short description of what it means.